jtalarski/to-do-manager/README.md

 * Execute the SQL commands from database.sql
 * Run npm install from the project root directory
 * Run npm start to run the node server
-* Open http://localhost:5000 in your browse
+* Open http://localhost:5000 in your browser